ethereum/consensus-specs/specs/phase0/p2p-interface.md

 )
 ```

-Requests count beacon blocks from the peer starting from `start_slot`, leading up to the current head block as selected by fork choice. `step` defines the slot increment between blocks.
+Requests beacon blocks in the slot range `[start_slot, start_slot + count * step)`, leading up to the current head block as selected by fork choice. `step` defines the slot increment between blocks.
 For example, requesting blocks starting at `start_slot` 2 with a step value of 2 would return the blocks at slots [2, 4, 6, …].
 In cases where a slot is empty for a given slot number, no block is returned.
 For example, if slot 4 were empty in the previous example, the returned array would contain [2, 6, …].
-A step value of 1 returns all blocks on the range `[start_slot, start_slot + count)`.

 `BeaconBlocksByRange` is primarily used to sync historical blocks.